LEARN

 Mascarene Parrot

-At least three or four captive birds were alive in Europe around the latter part of the 18th century.
+At least three captive birds were alive in Europe around the latter part of the 18th century.

 Size: